Zenjjim/CTF/README.md

 make init
 ```

-We have now created a db with some example Challenges and temporary user/password: `User1|test`
+We have now created a db with some example Challenges and temporary user/password: `user1|test`

 To run system
 ```
 make run
 ```
+The system is run on [http://localhost:8000/](http://localhost:8000/).
+Login with `user1|test`

 ## Credit
 System built on [R8](https://github.com/mhils/r8)